 BYOD Adoption Challenges

 The main challenges are for the IT security department.
 They would have a difficult time.
 When there are many, many different devices they will have to handle different types of OS, OS versions, updation’s, patches, and the integration between different devices.
-Other major challenges are malware security, secure connectivity, and other security implications.
+Other major challenges are malware detection, malware security, secure connectivity, and other security implications.
 Furthermore, theft or loss of the device is another important concern as the device could contain corporate/ enterprise information.

 Employees must be allowed to access confidential information on the enterprise’s server in order to perform their duties.
 They must be able to access corporate communication as well as shared files used in their project.
 Some enterprises may also use specific or customized applications for their business needs.
 These too must be accessible through the BYOD.